Vacheron Constantin: Overseas wristwatch

 In 1996, Vacheron Constantin formally introduced a new high-end sports line called Overseas.
 The precursor of Overseas collection, however, was originally introduced in 1977 during the quartz crisis.
 The precursor was the wristwatch Ref.
 222, which was designed by a 23-year-old designer named Jorg Hysek.

 The original version of Overseas was revamped in 2004, and was re-invented again in 2016.
 Some of the Overseas wristwatches also come with complications such as chronograph, World Time, tourbillon, moon phase, and so on.

+222 wristwatch

+In January 2025, for the brand's 270th anniversary, Vacheron Cosntantin re-released their 222 model, with the inclusion of a piece in steel, with the Ref.
+4200H/222A-B934.
+This marked another notable entry into the integrated steel sports watch market, paired with the established Overseas model.

 Patrimony wristwatch

 The Patrimony wristwatch is a model of Vacheron Constantin.
 The collection was introduced in 2004, and is known for its simple and elegant design as well as its ultra-thin case.
 The designer was inspired by some of the company's watch models back in 1950s.

 In 2009, Vacheron Constantin decided to integrate the minute repeating complication into some of the Patrimony wristwatches, and the end product was the Patrimony Calibre 1731, the world's thinnest minute repeater.
 The current Patrimony collection also includes some other complications such as perpetual calendars, moon phase indicators, and so on.